Designing and implementing research

 Figure 1: The ESPA Research Framework shows interactions between human well-being (blue); ecosystem services (green); and social, economic and political enablers of change (yellow).

-Please visit the ESPA Making an Impact page to see some examples of the development impact resulting from ESPA-funded research.
+Please visit the ESPA Impact Stories page to see some examples of the development impact resulting from ESPA-funded research.